taramjacobsen/DSSA-5102_Spring2025/Assignments/README.md

 The data was later cleaned again with Python.
 All categorical data was transformed into lowercase characters.
 All columns were ensured to be lowercase with '_' for spaces.
 Units and column descriptions can be found below.

-Data validation (DV) summaries are provided by the Kepler Mission that show the results of the data validation tests conducted for the object. (https://exoplanetarchive.ipac.caltech.edu/docs/ICEexohelp.html)
+"Data validation (DV) summaries are provided by the Kepler Mission that show the results of the data validation tests conducted for the object." (https://exoplanetarchive.ipac.caltech.edu/docs/ICEexohelp.html)

 Data is public domain.

+Units are included in the column description, where applicable.

 Column Descriptions
 ------------------------------------------------------------------------------